aurestic/odoo-module-tools/repository_management/README.rst

 * Detect identical repos.
 Currently, https://<domain>.com/<name> != https://<domain>.com/<name>.git
 * Directory symlinks are detected as a different repo, even if they are linked to the same base directory.
 * Directory names follow the next – sometimes quite long – structure: <vcs>_<source>_<branch>.
 (Maybe make them shorter?)
+* Enabled repositories are allways inserted at the beginning of the **adons_path** list – for loading priority reasons.
+(Maybe make them sortable?)

 Requirenments